 Putting your house up for sale is labor-intensive enough without worrying about the sale going through.
 But the reality is pending home sales fail.

-According to the National Association of Realtors, in May 2020, nine percent of home sale contracts were terminated.
-Not only that, but 76 percent of closed sales had contingencies attached.
+According to the National Association of Realtors, in April 2022, seven percent of home sale contracts were terminated.
+Not only that, but 75 percent of closed sales had contingencies attached.
 This greatly ups the potential for a pending home sale to fall through.

 1. Inexperienced buyer